Skip to main content

 That’s why we’ve provided information to guide you through the application process for NC State University and the College of Agriculture and Life Sciences.

-There’s more than $1 million in scholarships available to CALS undergraduate and AGI students each year.
+$2.2 million were awarded in scholarships to CALS undergraduate and AGI students.

 The USDA forecasts demand for college graduates in agriculture and food industries to be 57,900 a year, but U.S. agricultural colleges are only producing 35,400 graduates a year.
 There is tremendous demand for CALS graduates, especially in the following programs: